How to subtract in Python

 Calculating discounted prices with -

-You'll often use the - operator in retail scenarios to calculate a final sale price by subtracting a discount from the original cost.
+A common task in retail is to calculate a sale price, which you can do by subtracting a discount amount from the original price with the - operator.

 original_price = 79.99